 A lot of photographers don’t bother with it because they think they’ll never have an image worth ripping off.
 In all honestly, however, you just never know when that might actually happen to you.

-Witness the case of Noam Galai, an young man from Israel who experienced this first-hand.
-His self-portrait was used hundreds of times in about 30 or 40 countries around the world, often for the financial gain of the people ripping the image off.
+Witness the case of Noam Galai, a young man from Israel who experienced this first-hand.
+His self portrait was used hundreds of times in about 30 or 40 countries around the world, often for the financial gain of the people ripping the image off.

 Still think it can’t happen to you?

 Other photographers don’t go through the copyright process because they think it’s too complicated or too costly.
-The latter is untrue; it costs about $35 to register a copyright, and you can often include thousands of images in a single filing.
+The latter is untrue; it costs about $35 to register a copyright, and you can include 10 images in a single filing.
 The issue of the process being complicated is more understandable, since it can be a bit daunting to take on.

 However, there are plenty of resources to guide you through the process.
 Here are a few of them: